psychemedia/storytelling-notes/tom_tit_tot.md

 quick destracUoa follows.
 I was only yesterdAji" she will tell you, talking alioQt the years we had had that china senpioe, and now it is smashed to atoms V*

 2. The reluctance to utter names extends to those of the living in descending scale according to rank.
-For example, in China, the ming or projHT name of the reigning emperor is sacred, and must bo f^pclt dilVorently during Lis lifetime.* Althoiigli given in the prayer ofiered at the imperial worship of ancestors, it is not permitted to be written or prononnccd by any subject.
-The Tabitians display like superstitions reverence by a custom termed Te pi. ** They cease to employ in common language those words which form a part or the whole of the sorereign's name or that of one of his near rdatives, and inreht new terms to nu^'ply their place/'f In Siam, Bumiab, and other eastern countries, the like snbstitniion of epithet for the royal name prevails, and '* in IVJyncsia the prohibition to mention chiefs' uamcs has even impressed itself deeply in the language of the ij*lands."J
+For example, in China, the ming or project name of the reigning emperor is sacred, and must bo f^pclt dilVorently during his lifetime.* Although given in the prayer offered at the imperial worship of ancestors, it is not permitted to be written or pronounced by any subject.
+The Tabitians display like superstitions reverence by a custom termed Te pi.
+"They cease to employ in common language those words which form a part or the whole of the sovereign's name or that of one of his near relatives, and inreht new terms to nu^'ply their place/'f In Siam, Bumiab, and other eastern countries, the like substitniion of epithet for the royal name prevails, and "in IVJyncsia the prohibition to mention chiefs' names has even impressed itself deeply in the language of the ij*lands."J

-In his Tour to the Himalayas § Eraser tells how in one of the despatches intercepted during the war in Nepaul, Gouree Sah sent orders to find out the British general's name.
+In his Tour to the Himalayas, Eraser tells how in one of the despatches intercepted during the war in Nepaul, Gouree Sah sent orders to find out the British general's name.
 It was to he written on a piece of paper, the great incantation said orer it three times, and the paper then burnt with plum-tree wood.
 Coming lower down, we find that the Australian has a strong reluctance to tell his real naino to strangers.
-Ho lias tlic Kaliir, and among this race no woman may pronounce the names uf any of her husband's male relations in the ascending line, nor even any word in which the principal syllable of the name of her father-in-law occurs.| Tlio Amazulu woman, when addre;^sing or speaking of her husband, calls him Father of So- andnio," mentioning one of his children,^ tuid
+Ho lias tlic Kaliir, and among this race no woman may pronounce the names uf any of her husband's male relations in the ascending line, nor even any word in which the principal syllable of the name of her father-in-law occurs.| Tlio Amazulu woman, when addressing or speaking of her husband, calls him Father of So- andnio," mentioning one of his children,^ tuid

 * JMhtore JOecatd, ir.
 74.